 Here is a list of the most valuable coins at the moment.
 I wonder if any of you have them?

 There are a number of coins – both pre-decimal and decimal – that have increased in value by up to several thousand per cent due to their rareness.
-Here outlined below are a number of examples, along with estimated values from coin and bullion expert Chard and GoCompare.
+Outlined below are a number of examples of the most valuable coins, along with estimated values from coin and bullion expert Chard and GoCompare.

 1917 George V sovereign London mint